 Health Insurance Portability and Accountability Act (HIPAA) Form

 The best way to ensure you have access to medical information is to have your child complete a HIPAA (Health Insurance Portability and Accountability Act) form.
 This simple document authorizes medical care professionals to release and share your young adult child’s medical information with you and others named on the form.
 Include and list separately each parent who may need authorization.
 In blended family situations, this list could include several names.
-The trick with HIPAA forms and the accident prone, nomadic nature of young adults is to keep an image of this signed document electronically accessible at all times.
+The trick with HIPAA forms and the accident-prone, nomadic nature of young adults is to keep an image of this signed document electronically accessible at all times.
 Many parents and children will store images of the form in their phones or in a shared drive accessible via the internet.

 So, the HIPAA form allows access to the information.
 But what about actually making medical decisions when your child is unable?
 That’s where the health care proxy comes in.
 The health care proxy, otherwise known as a health care power of attorney, is a separate document that allows you to make medical decisions on behalf of your adult child when he or she is physically unable to do so.

-A side benefit to completing these documents is introducing an important conversation with your child about privacy and responsibility.
+A side benefit of completing these documents is introducing an important conversation with your child about privacy and responsibility.
 Together you can discuss what medical privacy means to you and when full access might be appropriate.
 A tip is to reinforce the point that the HIPAA form and health care proxy form pertain to medical information and healthcare decisions.
 They do not include access to transcripts (that’s a separate document and a different conversation), not to bank accounts, and not to parking tickets.

 Your family or estate attorney should be able to assist with the preparation of HIPAA forms and health care proxy documents as part of your routine estate document package.
 More information is available by contacting your SYM advisor.